jmikeyey/php-api/README.md

 3. **Run the migration script:**

-   Open the terminal, navigate to the project directory, and run the migration to create the database, `users` table, and add 3 users.
+   Run your XAMPP Control Panel and start the Apache and MySQL servers.
+Then, open the terminal, navigate to the project directory, and run the migration to create the database, users table, and add 3   users.

    ```bash
    php migrate.php